danielver02/ALPS/output.md

 3. $\omega_{\textrm{r}}/\Omega_{ref}$
 4. $\gamma/\Omega_{ref}$

+Example python quick plotting routines are found in the plotter/example/ subdirectory.

 See the *&scan_input* namelist description in the Quick Guide for details on determining the kind of wavevector scan.
 This same data structure is preserved for the output from `om_double_scan`.